tasmota/docs/docs/Sonoff-SPM.md

 The following notes currently apply:

 - Tasmota is unable to upgrade the ARM firmware.
 In case an upgrade is wanted install the backed-up sonoff firmware and perform the upgrade using the eWeLink app.
+Once upgraded make another backup before restoring Tasmota for future ARM firmware upgrades.

 ## Configuration